 (i) Lodging, conference and meeting rooms, camping facilities, parking, and similar licenses to use real property;

 (ii) Food and meals;

-(iii) Books, tapes, and other products that are available exclusively to the participants at the camp, conference, or meeting and are not available to the public at large.
-Effective July 26, 2009, electronically transferred items are included in the exemption.
+(iii) Books, tapes, and other products, including electronically transferred items, available exclusively to the participants at the camp, conference, or meeting and not available to the public at large.

 (d) Child care resource and referral services.

 exempts from B&O tax amounts received by nonprofit organizations for providing child care resource and referral services.
 Child care resource and referral services do not include child care services provided directly to children.